citizenjosh/ai-security-training-lab/README.md

 ```
 ✅ This ensures consistent environments for classrooms and workshops.

+## ⚠️ Important Notice: API Key and Quotas

+To run these exercises successfully, you must have an active OpenAI API key with available usage quota.

+- **Free-tier accounts** have limited credits that may expire or run out quickly.
+- If you see a `RateLimitError (429)` or `insufficient_quota` error, it means your account has exceeded its allowed usage.
+- You can check your current quota and billing status at [https://platform.openai.com/account/usage](https://platform.openai.com/account/usage).

+✅ **Recommended:**
+- Add a payment method to your OpenAI account for pay-as-you-go access.
+- Monitor your usage if running multiple exercises or workshops.

+---

+> *This project does not include any API credits or sponsorships.
+All usage costs are the responsibility of the user.*

 ## 🛠️ Tools
 ### Free Tools
 * Guardrails AI<br />